🚨 Scam Guide · 2026

 Hotel Overbooking Scam — comic illustration

-Hotels on Mont-Saint-Michel (mostly owned by one family/company with monopoly pricing power) have been reported to overbook rooms and then relocate guests to inferior mainland hotels at the last minute.
-Visitors receive emails about 'overbooking' and forced relocation to distant hotels at the same premium price, suspecting they were bumped for higher-paying tour groups.
+The handful of Mont-Saint-Michel island hotels (mostly owned by the Poulard Group with effective monopoly pricing power on the island) have been reported to overbook rooms and forcibly relocate guests to inferior distant mainland hotels at the same premium price 24–48 hours before arrival — visitors suspect they're being bumped for higher-paying tour groups.

 Red Flags